pyeve/eve/docs/features.rst

     $ curl -d '[{"firstname": "barack", "lastname": "obama", "location": {"type":"Point","coordinates":[100.0,10.0]}}]' -H 'Content-Type: application/json'  http://127.0.0.1:5000/people
     HTTP/1.1 201 OK

+Eve also supports GeoJSON ``Feature`` and ``FeatureCollection`` objects, which are not explicitely mentioned in MongoDB_ documentation.
+GeoJSON specification allows object to contain any number of members (name/value pairs).
+Eve validation was implemented to be more strict, allowing only two members.
+This restriction can be disabled by setting ``ALLOW_CUSTOM_FIELDS_IN_GEOJSON`` to ``True``.

 Querying GeoJSON Data
 ~~~~~~~~~~~~~~~~~~~~~